mindcruzer/rbc-statement-to-csv/README.md

 # RBC Statement To CSV

-This program will read transaction data out of RBC credit card statements, and put them in a .csv file with the following columns:
+This program will read transaction data out of RBC credit card statements and put them in a .csv file with the following columns:

 - Transaction date
 - Posting date